CadQuery/cadquery/doc/quickstart.rst

 There is quite a bit going on here, so lets break it down a bit.

-**Line 8** creates a new padding parameter that decides how far the holes are from the edges of the plate.
+**Line 5** creates a new padding parameter that decides how far the holes are from the edges of the plate.

-**Line 13** selects the top-most face of the block, and creates a workplane on the top that face, which we'll use to define the centers of the holes in the corners.
+**Line 10** selects the top-most face of the block, and creates a workplane on the top that face, which we'll use to define the centers of the holes in the corners.

 There are a couple of things to note about this line:

-    1. The :py:meth:`cadquery.CQ.Workplane.rect` function draws a rectangle.  **forConstruction=True**
+    1. The :py:meth:`cadquery.Workplane.rect` function draws a rectangle.  **forConstruction=True**
        tells CadQuery that this rectangle will not form a part of the solid, but we are just using it to help define some other geometry.
     2. The center point of a workplane on a face is always at the center of the face, which works well here